SahilBShah/pinetree-evolution/README.md

 # Pinetree-toys
-Evolutionary program that uses PineTree to evolve genomes based on user's specifications.
+Evolutionary program that uses pinetree to evolve genomes based on user's specifications.

 If running on TACC determine number of cores present to maximize the amount of computing time available.